Ellsworth Rock Gardens: Where Nature and Artistry Collide in Voyageurs National Park

 The closest town is International Falls, Minnesota, with a population of just under 6,500 people.
 There is a small international airport in town with direct service to the Twin Cities

-How to get to the Ellsworth Rock Gardens
+How to Get to the Ellsworth Rock Gardens

 Local guides also provide tours and shuttles to the Gardens and around Lake Kabetogama.
+We used Larry’s Voyageurs Tour and Taxi and had a great experience.

 History of Jack Ellsworth and the Ellsworth Rock Gardens